-- To deter illicit trade in endangered species, the Government gradually phased out ivory trade and imposed heavier sentences under the Protection of Endangered Species of Animals and Plants (Amendment) Ordinance 2018 that came into effect in May 2018, and stepped up co-operation with Mainland authorities.
-The full ban on local ivory trade has been implemented since the end of December 2021. - > To strengthen the protection of endangered Green Turtles, the Government has expanded the Sham Wan Restricted Area on Lamma Island to cover Green Turtles' breeding grounds in the adjacent waters since April 1, 2021.
-The restricted period has also been extended from five months to seven months (from April to October) each year. - The Countryside Conservation Office (CCO) was established in July 2018 to co-ordinate conservation projects that promote sustainable development of remote countryside and revitalisation.
-It launched the Countryside Conservation Funding Scheme in October 2019 and a total of 33 projects involving about \$165 million in total has been approved as at end-2022, with a view to conducting countryside conservation at different levels, including promoting to the public scenic countryside natural habitats and valuable historical architectural and cultural heritage, and supporting villagers and local universities, etc., to undertake countryside conservation and revitalisation projects.
+- To deter illicit trade in endangered species, the Government gradually phased out ivory trade and imposed heavier sentences under the Protection of Endangered Species of Animals and Plants (Amendment) Ordinance 2018, and the full ban on local ivory trade has been in effect since the end of December 2021.
+In 2023, the government amended the list of controlled species under the Protection of Endangered Species of Animals and Plants Ordinance based on the latest decision of the Conference of the Parties to Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES). - > To strengthen the protection of endangered Green Turtles, the Government has expanded the Sham Wan Restricted Area on Lamma Island to cover Green Turtles' breeding grounds in the adjacent waters since April 1, 2021.
+The restricted period has also been extended from five months to seven months (from April to October) each year. - The Countryside Conservation Office (CCO) was established in July 2018 to co-ordinate the conservation and revitalisation of countryside areas.
+It launched the Countryside Conservation Funding Scheme in October 2019 and a total of 45 projects involving about \$236 million in total had been approved as at end-2023, with a view to conducting countryside conservation at different levels, including promoting to the public scenic countryside natural habitats and valuable historical architectural and cultural heritage, and supporting villagers and local non-profit-making organisations, etc., to undertake countryside conservation and revitalisation projects.
 The CCO is also utilising the earmarked funding of \$500 million to carry out countryside minor improvement works, such as repairing footpaths, renewing public sewerage system, examining flood prevention measures and introducing smart and low-carbon public washrooms.